“Immature poets imitate; mature poets steal;

 When first asked by Markus Schaden to create a project based on a printed photographic publication that had influenced my artistic development, many possibilities came to mind.
 His question reminded me that there was, and is, a long line of progenitors I could easily pay homage to.
 When it came time to scrutinized my work more closely, I realized influences ran much deeper than I previously imagined or wanted to believe.
 There wasn’t a “hand of influence” touching my work a little bit here and a little bit there.
 No, I saw many lines of influence criss crossing throughout my work.
 This became quite evident.

-—because my "way of seeing" is not unique to me.
+because my "way of seeing" is not unique to me.
 There is no reason why my interpretive associations should operate in any other manner.
-Communication arises out of an interplay and an exchange: an engagement with community.
+Our "ways of seeing" arise out of a dialog: an interplay of culture and community.
 When we experience an image, we internalize and reinforce conceptions processed not by one person, but by many.

-As I look back, I now see many influences in the work I’ve made and begin to wonder if the work is singularly “mine.”
+As I look back, I now see many influences in the work I’ve made.
+I've begun to wonder if the work is singularly “mine.”

 We are changed by our encounters with culture.